smeup/reload/docs/example.md

 val municipalityTableMetadata = FileMetadata("MUNICIPALITY", null, fileds, keys)
 ```

-This code define a MUNICIPALITY table, with 6 text columns defined by name and
+This code define a MUNICIPALITY table, with 6 columns defined by name and
 description and 4 keys.
 All information are contained in a FileMetadata instance
 named **municipalityTableMetadata**.